-Charles Ebbetts' plan of selecting minor league players at the annual draft in the inverse order of the final standings is finally adopted.
-The Dodgers owner has been advocating this system for many years as a way to maintain a competitive balance in the National League.
+Charles Ebbets' plan of selecting minor league players at the annual draft in the inverse order of the final standings is finally adopted.
+The Dodgers' owner, an advocate of this type of selection for many years, believes giving losing teams the initial picks will maintain a competitive balance.

-Tigers' owner John Fetzer announces the team has signed a lease to build a mult-sport stadium along the Detroit River.
-The $126 million proposal for the downtown domed complex will be doomed due to a lack of funding, and the proximity of the Silverdome being built in nearby Pontiac, Michigan.
+Tigers' owner John Fetzer makes a surprise announcement that the team has signed a 40-year lease to build a multi-sport stadium west of Cobo Hall along the Detroit River.
+The $126 million proposal for the downtown 54,000-seat domed complex never is completed due to a lack of funding and the construction of the Silverdome in nearby Pontiac, Michigan.

-At the age of 42, Gaylord Perry signs a one-year contract with Atlanta.
-The future Hall of Famer will compile an 8-9 record while posting a 3.96 ERA for the fifth-place Braves.
+Gaylord Perry, eleven victories shy of 300 career wins, signs a one-year contract with Atlanta valued at $300,000.
+The 42-year-old future Hall of Famer will compile an 8-9 record while posting a 3.96 ERA for the fifth-place Braves.

-Orioles legend and perennial Gold Glover Brooks Robinson becomes the 14th player to be elected to the Hall of Fame in his first year of eligibility.
-The BBWAA also selects right-hander Juan Marichal, former ace of the Giants and the all-time winningest pitcher from Latin America.
+Orioles legend and perennial Gold Glover Brooks Robinson becomes the 14th player elected to the Hall of Fame in his first year of eligibility.
+The BBWAA also selects, in his third year of being on the ballot, right-hander Juan Marichal, the former ace of the Giants and the all-time winningest pitcher from Latin America with 243 victories.

-Willie Stargell, who played his entire 21-year career with the Pirates, is the only person elected to the Baseball Hall of Fame this year.
-Blank ballots, sent and signed by nine writers wanting to emphasize the need for very exclusive selections, denies Jim Bunning entrance to Cooperstown as he receives less than the 75 percent needed for induction due to the votes which are counted, but do not name any players.
+Willie Stargell, who played his 21-year career with the Pirates, is the only person elected to the Baseball Hall of Fame this year.
+Nine writers submit blank ballots, denying Jim Bunning entrance to Cooperstown because he receives less than the 75 percent needed for induction due to the votes counted but does not name any players

-Steve Carlton is the only player this year to be elected to the Hall of Fame by the BBWAA.
-'Lefty', a 24-year veteran best known for his 15 seasons with the Phillies, won 329 games and collected four Cy Young Awards.
+In his first year on the ballot, Steve Carlton, garnering 95.6% of the writers' votes, is the only player elected to the Hall of Fame by the BBWAA.
+'Lefty,' a 24-year veteran best known for his 15 seasons with the Phillies, won 329 games and collected four National League Cy Young Awards (1972, 1977, 1980, 1982).

 At a Dodger Stadium news conference, general manager Paul DePodesta announces the team has signed right-hander Derek Lowe (14-12, 5.42) to a $36 million, four-year deal.
-The former Red Sox starter, who has the second most wins during the span of the past three seasons, is the first pitcher to win the deciding game in all three postseason series.
+The former Red Sox starter, who has the second-most wins during the past three seasons, is the first pitcher to win the deciding game in all three postseason series.

-Avoiding salary arbitration, Paul Lo Duca (.286, 13, 80) signs a three-year, $18 million deal to remain with the Marlins.
-The catcher was acquired by Florida, along with relief pitcher Guillermo Mota and outfielder Juan Encarnacion, in a trading deadline blockbuster swap which sent starter Brad Penny, first baseman Hee Seop Choi and southpaw prospect Bill Murphy to the Dodgers.
+Paul Lo Duca (.286, 13, 80), avoiding salary arbitration, signs a three-year, $18 million deal to remain with the Marlins.
+The catcher was acquired by Florida, along with relief pitcher Guillermo Mota and outfielder Juan Encarnacion, in a trading deadline blockbuster swap that sent starter Brad Penny first baseman Hee Seop Choi, and southpaw prospect Bill Murphy to the Dodgers.

-According to reports, the Brewers reach an agreement with free-agent Mike Cameron (.242, 21, 78) on a $7 million, one-year deal contingent upon the outfielder passing a physical.
-The 34-year old former Padres centerfielder will miss the first 25 games of the season with the Brew Crew due to testing positive for a banned substance for a second time.
+According to reports, the Brewers have reached an agreement with free-agent Mike Cameron (.242, 21, 78) on a $7 million, one-year deal contingent upon the outfielder passing a physical.
+The 34-year-old former Padres center fielder will miss the first 25 games of the season with the Brew Crew due to testing positive for a banned substance for the second time.

-Rickey Henderson, in his first year of eligibility, and Jim Rice, in his final year, are elected to the Hall of Fame.
-Henderson, who will enter the Cooperstown shrine as a member of the A's, is the game's all-time stolen base leader, and Rice, who spent his entire 16-year career with the Red Sox, compiled a .298 lifetime batting average and was considered a dominant player in his era.
+Rickey Henderson, in his first year of eligibility, and Jim Rice, in his final year on the ballot, are elected to the Hall of Fame.
+Henderson, who will enter the Cooperstown shrine as a member of the A's, is the game's all-time stolen base leader, with Rice compiling a .298 lifetime batting average during his 16-year career with the Red Sox, considered a dominant player of his era.

 The MLB owners vote to give commissioner Bud Selig a two-year contract extension, a deal that will keep him in the post until the end of 2014.
-The 77-year-old executive was appointed as an interim in September 1992, and then became the ninth commissioner of the game upon his election six years later.
+The 77-year-old executive was appointed as an interim in September 1992 and became the game's ninth commissioner upon his election six years later.